ATM 2023: Middle East consumers ready to pay for sustainable, luxury excursions, accommodation

 According to YouGov’sGlobal Travel & Tourism Whitepaper 2023: Luxury travel post-pandemic, one in 10 consumers has stayed in luxury eco-friendly accommodation during the past three years.
 This trend is especially prevalent among high-income travellers, whose sustainable luxury hotel stays have increased by 50 per cent during the same period.

-The UAE topped global rankings in terms of the value placed on exploring, with almost two-third (58 percent) of respondents reporting that travel has become more important to them since the COVID-19 pandemic.
+The UAE topped global rankings in terms of the value placed on exploring, with almost two-thirds (58 per cent) of respondents reporting that travel has become more important to them since the COVID-19 pandemic.

 In terms of luxury travel priorities, a quarter of those living in the Emirates are looking for great entertainment, whereas 19 per cent place the biggest emphasis on premium-quality accommodation when booking trips.